-The first group of immigrants set sail from Liverpool on 28th May 1865 aboard the Mimosa with the hope of starting a new colony in Patagonia in which they could preserve and develop their culture and language and take refuge from cultural and economic oppression in Wales.
+In 1865, the first group of immigrants set sail from Liverpool aboard the Mimosa with the hope of starting a new colony in Patagonia in which they could preserve and develop their culture and language, and take refuge from cultural and economic oppression they were experiencing in Wales.

 Arriving in what is now Puerto Madryn, they went on to establish the first Welsh Argentine settlement, 'Y Wladfa', in the Chubut Valley.
 The community was headed by the congregationalist minister, Michael D. Jones, who, after witnessing the difficulties faced by newly emigrated Welsh communities in America, championed an independent Welsh settlement free from English influence.

 In many ways the early settlers were not prepared for the reality of the environment, however, they worked the land and through successful irrigation were able to create fertile wheat fields.
 Then came more settlers, further developing the irrigation, and the official granting of the land in 1875, prompting another flow of Welsh migrants to settle in the area.